OsiriX-Foundation/KheopsDocumentation/docs/installation/logs.md

 # Logs

-This page explains how to KHEOPS manages logs.
+This page explains how to manage KHEOPS logs.

 ## Location and format